calebprice/SoundPositioner/README.md

 The app should receive audio data from your machine's default audio input device.
 To change this to a specific device may require modification to the code specific to your machine and available devices.
 Please see the comments within the setup procedure for some (limited) guidance here.

-The GUI should display graphical representations of the FFT outputs of the left and right audio channels, below which should be displayed instantanious values of the extracted features.
+The GUI should display graphical representations of the FFT outputs of the left and right audio channels, below which should be displayed instantaneous values of the extracted features.